Tuurash/Bookish/README.md

-# Bookish
+<h2 align="center">BOOKISH</h2>
-A book exchanging web platform, where users can swap and acquire or trade books from among themselves /n via earning points through contributing to the policies \n
+<h5 align="center">A book exchanging web platform, where users can swap and acquire or trade books from among themselves /n
+via earning points through contributing to the policies</h5>

 # DB
 ![](proposedDB.JPG)